-LQwD is a financial technology applications company developing and advancing its Lightning Network product.
-The Company acquired the Lightning Network through its business combination with LQwD Financial.
+The Company is a financial technology applications company developing and advancing its Lightning Network product and service through its business combination with LQwD Financial.
 As of the date of this Annual Information Form, the Company ceased all other business operations related to Interlapse and is exclusively focused on the Lightning Network.